TmLev/skipper/docs/docker.md

 - In CLion:
   1. Open `skipper` project
-  2. In `Preferences` > `Build, Execution, Deployment` > `Toolchains` create Remote Host and fill paths to the tools (compiler, cmake and so on) like on screenshot below (nevermind the yellow warnings):
+  2. In `Preferences` > `Build, Execution, Deployment` > `Toolchains` create Remote Host and fill paths to the tools (compiler, cmake and so on) like on the screenshot below (just ignore yellow warnings):
      ![Setup toolchain](images/toolchains.png)
      ```
      username: user